theowenyoung/archive-actionsflow/docs/index.md

 ---

 Actionsflow is a tool for developers to build and run workflows.
 Like [IFTTT](https://ifttt.com/), [Zapier](https://zapier.com/), with [Actionsflow](https://github.com/actionsflow/actionsflow) you can run a workflow that is triggered by RSS, Webhook, Poll, Telegram Bot, and the other triggers that Actionsflow supported. we implemented it by using [Github actions](https://docs.github.com/en/actions), and you use a YAML file (The configuration format is the same as [Github actions](https://docs.github.com/en/actions/configuring-and-managing-workflows/configuring-a-workflow) ) to build your workflows.
-It's easy to configure, and you can use any [Github actions](https://github.com/marketplace?type=actions) as your actions.
+It's easy to configure, and you can use any [Github actions](https://github.com/marketplace?type=actions) as your job's steps.

-You can see core concepts of Actionsflow at [here](/docs/concepts.md).
+You can see core concepts of Actionsflow at [here](#howactionsflowworked).

 # Features